jentery/dh150/index.md

 Here's the schedule for the course.
 I link to materials, including notes, readings, audio, games, and videos, that we'll discuss during class.
 Please study those materials in advance, and see me for a passcode where applicable.
 If I need to change the schedule, then I will notify you during class at least a week in advance of the change.

-To keep us on schedule and help all of us plan ahead, expect an email from me to everyone in this class once (and only once) per week.
+To keep us on schedule and help all of us plan ahead, expect an email from me to everyone once (and only once) per week.
 If you're not receiving that weekly email, then please let me know.

 ## Introductions